 A Day On the Caney Fork River: The Beginning

 Every trip begins with a quick lesson and reminder for all anglers about fishing out of the boat.
 If we have two anglers for the day, it is important to pay attention to each other.
-I reminder both anglers to check on the other before casting.
+I remind both anglers to check on the other before casting.
 If beginners are on the boat, we cover casting and everyone gets a quick refresher on mending which is essential to fishing effectively out of the drift boat.
 Once everyone is dialed in with the necessary techniques, the anchor comes up and we start drifting.

 A Day On the Caney Fork River: The Methods

 In addition to fishing subsurface, we sometimes can also fish streamers or dry flies.
 Terrestrials normally account for the best dry fly fishing of the year.
 Hoppers, beetles, and ants all account for some great fish over the course of a season on the Caney Fork River.
-A good Caney Fork River fly fishing guide will know when to fish each of these patterns.
+A Caney Fork River fly fishing guide will know when to fish each of these patterns.
 Sometimes a good sense of smell can help also.
 Sound crazy?
 Check out this article about fishing Japanese beetles.

 A Day On the Caney Fork River: Catching Trout